microsoft/nni/examples/nas/spos/README.md

 Only GPU version is provided here.

-TODO: Reproduction results.

 ## Preparation

 ### Requirements

 * PyTorch >= 1.2
 * NVIDIA DALI >= 0.16 as we use DALI to accelerate the data loading of ImageNet.
+[Installation guide](https://docs.nvidia.com/deeplearning/sdk/dali-developer-guide/docs/installation.html)

 ### Data